How is the hijab row threatening Indian secularism? | DW | 23.03.2022

 A court decision to ban headscarves in schools in the southern Indian state of Karnataka last week has raised questions about new limits on diversity and inclusion in educational spaces and everyday life in the country.

-Given India's religious pluralism, many feel that the recent order is an infringement on people's right to freely express themselves through dress.
+Given India's religious pluralism, many feel that the recent order infringes on people's right to freely express themselves through dress.

 "How can minority groups be required to fit into a new social order which the political class wants?" she asked.

-Last week, a high court in the southern Indian state of Karnataka upheld a government order that had banned headscarves in classrooms, ruling that wearing them is not an integral part of religious practice in Islam.
+Last week, a high court in Karnataka upheld a government order that had banned headscarves in classrooms, ruling that wearing them is not an integral part of religious practice in Islam.

-The court's decision and the hijab controversy are part of a volatile cultural debate in India over the place of Islam, of which there are over 200 million followers in the country, in a political environment which is becoming more and more dominated by Hindu nationalism.
+The court's decision and the hijab controversy are part of a volatile cultural debate in India over the place of Islam, of which there are over 200 million followers in the country, in a political environment that is becoming increasingly dominated by Hindu nationalism.

 Last month, huge protests erupted across Karnataka state following the government's decision to ban hijabs, or headscarves, in schools and colleges.